 Rosemary Reynolds and DecoArt

-provided the paints to complete this project as part of their
+provided me with the paints to complete this project as part of their

 Thank you DecoArt!

-I hope your have enjoyed watching me paint
+I hope you have enjoyed watching me paint my